 Born in Frederick, Maryland in 1905, Claire McCardell moved to New York as a young woman and pursued a career in the fashion industry.
 The impression she made and the designs she innovated became a part of American fashion history.
 Her legacy in the fashion world continues to be celebrated today.

 In October 2021, the Frederick Art Club dedicated a statue to McCardell along Carroll Creek.
+In 2023, McCardell's work is featured in "Stitches Through Time: Women's Work from Farm to Fashion" at the Museum of Frederick County History.
 Let’s take a look at the places in Frederick that shaped a budding young designer.

 Claire McCardell spent her days in the first two decades of the 20th century playing with her brothers and friends on the tree-lined streets of Frederick’s Rockwell Terrace neighborhood.
 But her obsession was watching her family’s seamstress make clothing for the family and thumbing through fashion magazines for the inspiration to make her own.

 McCardell was born in 1905, the oldest of four children.
 Her father, Adrian, was a prominent member of the Frederick community in the early 20th century.
 He made a comfortable home for his family in Rockwell Terrace, a planned neighborhood just west of Downtown Frederick.
 Growing up, young Claire McCardell found a passion in clothing and their design.
 She watched a seamstress, Annie Koogle, make clothing for the family and a lifelong passion began.

 She sought to begin a career in fashion by attending design school in New York City, an idea her father initially vetoed.
 Instead, she walked the few blocks north to the campus of Hood College, a girl’s school that had been founded in 1893 and, in McCardell’s short lifetime, had moved to a small campus on the outskirts of Frederick just a few blocks away from her family home.